valkey-io/valkey-doc/topics/modules-intro.md

 ## Calling Valkey commands

-The high level API to access Valkey is the sum of the `RedisModule_Call()` function, together with the functions needed in order to access the reply object returned by `Call()`.
+The high level API to access Valkey is the sum of the `ValkeyModule_Call()` function, together with the functions needed in order to access the reply object returned by `Call()`.

-`RedisModule_Call` uses a special calling convention, with a format specifier that is used to specify what kind of objects you are passing as arguments to the function.
+`ValkeyModule_Call` uses a special calling convention, with a format specifier that is used to specify what kind of objects you are passing as arguments to the function.

 Valkey commands are invoked just using a command name and a list of arguments.
-However when calling commands, the arguments may originate from different kind of strings: null-terminated C strings, RedisModuleString objects as received from the `argv` parameter in the command implementation, binary safe C buffers with a pointer and a length, and so forth.
+However when calling commands, the arguments may originate from different kind of strings: null-terminated C strings, ValkeyModuleString objects as received from the `argv` parameter in the command implementation, binary safe C buffers with a pointer and a length, and so forth.

-For example if I want to call `INCRBY` using a first argument (the key) a string received in the argument vector `argv`, which is an array of RedisModuleString object pointers, and a C string representing the number "10" as second argument (the increment), I'll use the following function call:
+For example if I want to call `INCRBY` using a first argument (the key) a string received in the argument vector `argv`, which is an array of ValkeyModuleString object pointers, and a C string representing the number "10" as second argument (the increment), I'll use the following function call:

-    RedisModuleCallReply *reply;
+    ValkeyModuleCallReply *reply;
-    reply = RedisModule_Call(ctx,"INCRBY","sc",argv[1],"10");
+    reply = ValkeyModule_Call(ctx,"INCRBY","sc",argv[1],"10");

 The first argument is the context, and the second is always a null terminated C string with the command name.
 The third argument is the format specifier where each character corresponds to the type of the arguments that will follow.
-In the above case `"sc"` means a RedisModuleString object, and a null terminated C string.
+In the above case `"sc"` means a ValkeyModuleString object, and a null terminated C string.
 The other arguments are just the two arguments as specified.
-In fact `argv[1]` is a RedisModuleString and `"10"` is a null terminated C string.
+In fact `argv[1]` is a ValkeyModuleString and `"10"` is a null terminated C string.

 This is the full list of format specifiers:

 * **c** -- Null terminated C string pointer.
 * **b** -- C buffer, two arguments needed: C string pointer and `size_t` length.
-* **s** -- RedisModuleString as received in `argv` or by other Valkey module APIs returning a RedisModuleString object.
+* **s** -- ValkeyModuleString as received in `argv` or by other Valkey module APIs returning a ValkeyModuleString object.
 * **l** -- Long long integer.
-* **v** -- Array of RedisModuleString objects.
+* **v** -- Array of ValkeyModuleString objects.
 * **!** -- This modifier just tells the function to replicate the command to replicas and AOF.
 It is ignored from the point of view of arguments parsing.
 * **A** -- This modifier, when `!` is given, tells to suppress AOF propagation: the command will be propagated only to replicas.
 * **R** -- This modifier, when `!` is given, tells to suppress replicas propagation: the command will be propagated only to the AOF if enabled.

-The function returns a `RedisModuleCallReply` object on success, on error NULL is returned.
+The function returns a `ValkeyModuleCallReply` object on success, on error NULL is returned.

 NULL is returned when the command name is invalid, the format specifier uses